Blob2763/lex/README.md

 ## Setting up
 1. Download `lex.py` by going to [lex/lex.py](https://github.com/Blob2763/lex/blob/main/lex.py) and pressing the download button
-2. Add `lex.py` to the directory where you need to use it
+2. Add `lex.py` to the folder where you need to use it
 > [!WARNING]
-> `lex.py` has to be in the same directory for it to work, not a child directory or parent directory
+> `lex.py` has to be in the same folder for it to work, not a child folder or parent folder
 3. Add the following code to the python file that is using lex
 ```py
 from lex import tokenise